Sip, Savor, Seduce: Best Aphrodisiac Wines

 The Electric Kickstart: Chablis and Oysters

 When you think of "aphrodisiac," oysters are probably the first thing that comes to mind.
-But did you know their scientific claim to fame is that they are incredibly high in zinc, which supports energy and mood?
+But did you know their scientific claim to fame is that they are incredibly high in zinc, which supports energy, mood, and sexual function?
 They are a natural superfood for romance.

 The Wine: Chablis (pronounced "Shah-BLEE").
-This is 100% Chardonnay from the northern tip of Burgundy, France.
+This is 100% Chardonnay from the northern tip of Burgundy, France, a wine that can complement a romantic evening and stimulate sexual desire.
 It is not the buttery, oaky Chardonnay your aunt drinks.

 The Seduction: Chablis tastes of green apples, lemon zest, and wet stones.
 It provides a salty, vibrant contrast to the soft, velvety texture of the oyster.
 It is light, elegant, and perfectly sets a lively tone for the start of the meal.